Shinzo Abe says Japan hopes UK will avoid no-deal Brexit

-LONDON (AP) — Japanese Prime Minister Shinzo Abe says his country and “the whole world” want Britain to avoid leaving the European Union without a deal to ensure trade continues smoothly.
+LONDON (AP) — Japanese Prime Minister Shinzo Abe has urged British lawmakers to back Prime Minister Theresa May’s Brexit deal, saying “the whole world” wants Britain to avoid leaving the European Union without a deal, to ensure trade continues smoothly.

-While in London on Thursday after meeting with British Prime Minister Theresa May, Abe supported the divorce deal May’s government reached with the EU.
+Abe’s words, on a visit to London Thursday, were a boost to May, who is struggling to win support for her deal in Parliament.
+Lawmakers are due to vote on the agreement Tuesday, and all signs suggest they will reject it, adding uncertainty to Brexit less than three months before Britain is due to leave the EU on March 29.

-He said: “We truly hope that a no-deal Brexit will be avoided.
-In fact, that is the wish of the whole world.”
+“We truly hope that a no-deal Brexit will be avoided.
+In fact, that is the wish of the whole world,” Abe said.

-Warning of the economic impact of Britain departing on March 29 without a deal, Abe said Japan considers Britain “the gateway to the European market” and Japanese firms employ more than 150,000 people in the U.K..
+Warning of the economic impact from a no-deal Brexit, Abe said Japan considers Britain “the gateway to the European market” and Japanese firms employ more than 150,000 people in the U.K.

 Most Read Business Stories